 All that can complicate a possible fundraising effort.
 Shazam has raised only $150 million so far, a modest amount for a unicorn, and it has a significant cash repository which may allow for expansion and growth.
 But the company will need more cash to grow: It already has registered pre-tax losses on their taxes despite a high valuation due to rapid growth and expansion.

-UK-based Blippar turned out to be one of the biggest and most promising AR tech and content companies on the globe, raising almost $100 million and serving dozens of brands, publishers and agencies around the world.
-In addition to an augmented reality and computer vision technology, Blippar’s strategy was commercial from the beginning, offering a platform that allows its customers to create AR content themselves.
-The company had counted Coca Cola, Pepsi, McDonald’s, and Walt Disney as clients.
+UK-based Blippar turned out to be one of the biggest and most promising AR tech and content companies on the globe, raising almost $100 million and serving dozens of brands, publishers, and agencies around the world.
+In addition to augmented reality and computer vision technology, Blippar’s strategy was commercial from the beginning, offering a platform that allows its customers to create AR content themselves.
+The company had counted Coca-Cola, Pepsi, McDonald’s, and Walt Disney as clients.

 The company has seen better days in terms of valuation.
 In 2015, the company was rumored to have been valued at $1.5 billion following a takeover by US-based mobile chip maker Qualcomm.
 Zirra, a company that analyzes startups using data from 85 public sources, estimates Blippar’s valuation at no more than $700 million.
 According to a report published by Bippars’ accountants, the company is in a need for another financing round, after raising about $100 million in two rounds together, the last one a year ago.

 Despite being a leader in its industry, the whole AR market is still small and technology is considered as premature.
 In contrast to other leading companies such as Magic Leap, Meta or Lumus, Blippar is not involved in creating new headsets – a device that could be a ‘killer-app.’
 Blippar is a member of the older generation of companies that merges reality and virtual objects on mobile phones, together with Pokemon Go (Niantic) and Total Immersion.